tovyblox/guide/docs/guides/deploy/setup.md

 ### Prerequisites
 - A credit card (if you are going for the paid tiers)
 - A Heroku account (with credit card linked)
+- A Github Account

 ### Deploying Tovy onto Heroku

+Before we start, go to the [Tovy Github page](https://github.com/tovyblox/tovy), and hit the "fork" button and wait for it to finish.
+This is needed for when we update.

 To begin, click the button below

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/tovyblox/tovy/tree/master)